-Pyruvate dehydrogenase complex (PDHc) deficiency due to mutations in the PDHA1 gene is an X-linked inborn error of mitochondrial energy metabolism.
-Defects in the PDH complex are an important cause of primary lactic acidosis, and clinical symptoms of patients with a PDH complex deficiency vary considerably, ranging from intermittent ataxia to a progressive disease with mental retardation and neurological complications to an early neonatal presentation with severe lactic acidosis and early death.
-Dysmorphic features including hypertelorism, a long narrow prominent forehead, long philtrum, thin lips, scarce eyelashes, cranial asymmetry, small hands and feet; short inferior limbs and hypospadias have also been described.
-Equal numbers of affected males and females have been identified.
-Males typically present with severe neonatal lactic acidosis while the presentation in females is more variable and is dependent upon the pattern of X-inactivation.
-Females have been reported with a severe phenotype that includes microcephaly, spastic quadriplegia, severe epilepsy and cortical/subcortical atrophy.
+Pyruvate dehydrogenase complex (PDHc) deficiency is an X-linked inborn error of mitochondrial energy metabolism.
+Defects in the PDH complex are an important cause of primary lactic acidosis.
+The phenotype of patients with a PDH complex deficiency include an early neonatal presentation with severe lactic acidosis and early death, a progressive disease with mental retardation and neurological complications, or intermittent ataxia.
+Recurrent acute proximal muscle weakness of upper and lower extremities has also been reported as the presenting feature in one affected individual.
+Dysmorphic features including hypertelorism, a long narrow prominent forehead, long philtrum, thin lips, sparse eyelashes, cranial asymmetry, small hands and feet, short inferior limbs, and hypospadias have also been described.
+Antenatally, neurodevelopmental lesions, craniofacial dysmorphisms, and fetal akinesia deformation sequence/ arthrogryposis multiplex congenita may be present.